Intro

 Overwrite the first megabyte

-Type exit to return to the main installer and choose sd2 as the device for the installation.
+Now let’s install the system, using sd2 as the device for the installation.

 Do the usual installation.
 If you are doing it from a USB drive, in my case it was sd1 and it was not mounted.